darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

 Downloading Images
 ==================

-Chipsee IEC supports booting from an integrated eMMC or external TF card (also known as micro SD card).
+Chipsee IPC supports booting from an integrated eMMC or external TF Card (also known as micro SD card).
-Booting from an external TF card allows flashing the system OS.
+Booting from an external TF Card allows flashing the system OS.

 DIP Switch Configuration
 ------------------------

 Set the boot DIP switch as shown in *Figure 3* to boot the system from the external TF Card.

+.. _F3:

+.. |F3| replace:: *Figure 3*

 .. figure:: /Media/ARM/A7/Debian/Debian_Shot_09.jpg
    :align: center